 The detoxification process alone is not a cure for methadone addiction.
 A comprehensive, personalized addiction treatment program, like the program at Enterhealth, is crucial for a successful recovery.
 A combination of therapeutic and pharmacological addiction treatment can help those with opioid addiction regain a stable and productive life and address the underlying issues creating the desire to use.
 Research shows that integrating both types of treatment is the most effective approach to restoring a degree of normal function to the brain—and provide a more positive, life-long outcome.

 Effective behavioral treatments for opioid addiction can be administered in a residential or outpatient setting after withdrawal stabilization.
 A treatment plan may include:

 - Intensive Outpatient Programs (IOP)

 - Wellness, nutritional and stress management treatment services

 Anti-addiction medications approved for methadone addiction treatment work through the same opioid receptors in the brain that methadone prescriptions affect.
 Medications such as Suboxone (buprenorphine) and Vivitrol (naltrexone), block the effects of methadone, reduce cravings and allow healing to continue.
 These medicines treat opioid addiction through the same receptors as the addictive drug, but are safer and less likely to result in addiction.

 People suffering from methadone addiction may feel hopeless, but they are not alone.
-Enterhealth Ranch and Enterhealth Outpatient Center of Excellence can help you or a loved one begin recovery at our 43-acre residential methadone addiction treatment center just north of Dallas-Fort Worth, and our outpatient methadone addiction treatment center located in the Preston Center area of Dallas, Texas.
+Enterhealth Ranch and Enterhealth Outpatient Center of Excellence can help you or a loved one begin recovery at our 43-acre residential opioid addiction treatment center just north of Dallas-Fort Worth, and our outpatient opioid addiction treatment center located in the Preston Center area of Dallas, Texas.